 There is no substitute for taking a soil sample and following the recommended lime and fertilization rates.
 Anything else is simply a guess and likely to result in poor crop performance or gross over- application of lime and/or nutrients that may negatively impact plant growth or the environment.
 Soil samples can be submitted to the North Carolina Department of Agriculture & Consumer Service’s Agronomic Section (NCDA & CS) any time of the year but there is a charge of $4 per sample for samples arriving to the lab from November 26th through April 1st.
 The rest of the year samples are free of charge.
-Information concerning payment, appropriate forms and other information is found HERE.
+See information concerning payment, appropriate forms and other information.
 Additionally, publications on taking soil samples, boxes and appropriate forms are available from any NC State Extension office within North Carolina.
 If needed, either the NCDA & CS or NC State Extension staff will gladly assist in interpretation and application of soil sample results.
 Simply contact either for an appointment.
 Find your local N.C.
-Cooperative Extension Office HERE.
+Cooperative Extension Office.
 (These statements apply only to NC Residents.
 Contact the NCDA & CS for information for out-of-state fees and processing).

 Soil samples should reflect the typical soil type of each planted food plot.
 Thus, if one area of the plot is sandy yet another portion poorly drained or has higher soil organic matter, then take a separate sample from each area.
 Sample size should not exceed about 7 acres.
 Take 10-20 cores about 6-7 inches deep from random areas.
 Mix these cores thoroughly and remove any grass, stems, twigs, etc., from the soil.
 A small amount of this sample should be placed inside the soil-sampling box provided by the NCDA & CS.
 Samples can be delivered in person to the Raleigh facility or mailed to the lab.